al-hub/ticker.sh/README.md

 # ticker.sh
 This repository forked from https://github.com/pstadler/ticker.sh
-And I am modifing it to use at KS.
+And I am modifing it for KS based on shellscript.

 > Real-time stock tickers from the command-line.